Are you a trainee? Do you have a trainee? Do the two of you want a super-shiny stipend grant to pursue a new project and celebrate the holidays?

 - Conducting lab experiments and/or studies to further own thesis/research

-- Although not required, applications/projects that collaborate with more than one principal investigator/lab/institution will be favoured over single-investigator projects
+- Although not required, applications/projects that collaborate with more than one principal investigator/lab/institution will be favored over single-investigator projects

 - New projects that would otherwise not be pursued during the applicant’s thesis are strongly encouraged!

-Applicants are required to complete a web-based notice-of-intent (below) assessing their eligibility for this award.
-Applicants being considered for the stipend will be contacted and given a 5-minute time slot in our dragon’s den competition taking place January 15th starting at 10AM.
+Applicants are required to complete a web-based notice-of-intent assessing their eligibility for this award by no later than 11:59pm, February 24th, 2021.
+Applicants being considered for the stipend will be contacted and given a 5-minute time slot in our dragon’s den competition taking place March 11th starting at 9:30AM.
 Judging will be done by an anonymous and random selection of principal investigators in the BCREGMED community and will be based on

 - Quality of research proposal (clear description of proposed methodology)